ygidtu/pysashimi/README.md

   --barcode PATH                  Path to barcode list file,  At list  three
                                   columns were required, 1st The alias of bam file; 2nd the barcode; 3rd The group label

   --barcode-tag TEXT              The default cell barcode tag label
   --reads [All|R1|R2]             Whether filter R1 or R2
+  --show-side                     Whether to draw additional side plot,
+  --show-side                     Whether to draw additional side plot,
+  --side-strand [All|+|-]         which strand kept for side plot, default use
+                                  all

   -h, --help                      Show this message and exit.
 ```